⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 If you do not get to travel often, or even if you do, having a printable checklist that includes all the essentials can help relieve the stress and nagging feeling of what you may have forgotten.

 Beyond that, there are going to be some things beyond the basics that you’ll want to pack that you maybe didn’t even know existed.
-These are items like reef-safe sunscreen, sand-repellent towels, and reusable grocery bags as Hawaii has banned plastic bags.
+These are items like reef-safe sunscreen, sand-repellent towels, and reusable grocery bags, as Hawaii has banned plastic bags.

-ULTIMATE HAWAII PACKING LIST
+ULTIMATE MAUI PACKING LIST

-🌺 Top 10 Maui Travel Tips
+πΊ Top 10 Maui Travel Tips

 - Bring your own snorkel and mask.
 Daily rentals often cost more than buying new equipment!